Bandeirainveste/bandeirainveste.github.io/index.md

 and the application of compute to longevity research.
 I think this is the best time in history to be alive.

-Offline, I'm training a Bernese Mountain Dog mix puppy, reading a lot of fiction (some recent favorites: [Whistler](https://www.annpatchett.com/whistler) by Ann Patchett, [The Song of Achilles](https://madelinemiller.com/the-song-of-achilles/) by Madeline Miller, and [The Overstory](https://www.richardpowers.net/the-overstory/) by Richard Powers), and learning about forestry management.
+Offline, I'm training a Bernese Mountain Dog mix puppy and reading a lot of fiction (some recent favorites: [Whistler](https://www.annpatchett.com/whistler) by Ann Patchett, [The Song of Achilles](https://madelinemiller.com/the-song-of-achilles/) by Madeline Miller, and [The Overstory](https://www.richardpowers.net/the-overstory/) by Richard Powers).

 ## Selected Research